-- 10. Between June 2005 and December 2007, 560 declarations on admission or renewal to the Register were considered by the HPC and concluded.
+Between June 2005 and December 2007, 560 declarations on admission or renewal to the Register were considered by the HPC and concluded.
 In this same period, 239 self referrals were concluded.
-In 97% of declaration cases, admission or renewal to the Register was allowed; in 75% of self-referral cases the matters were considered not to impact upon the registrant's fitness to practise. - 11.
+In 97 per cent of declaration cases, admission or renewal to the Register was allowed; in 75 per cent of self-referral cases the matters were considered not to impact upon the registrant's fitness to practise.

 Self-certification and self-referral of important information demonstrates the registrant's commitment to maintain their fitness to practise.
-It also demonstrates behaviours commensurate with professionalism. - 12.
-It is acknowledged that as this is self-certification, there is a lack of external verification as to the declaration made by the registrant or applicant, unless a subsequent matter is brought to the Council's attention (or the registrant is audited to demonstrate compliance with the CPD standards).
+It also demonstrates behaviours commensurate with professionalism.

+It is acknowledged that as this is selfcertification, there is a lack of external verification as to the declaration made by the registrant or applicant, unless a subsequent matter is brought to the Council's attention (or the registrant is audited to demonstrate compliance with the CPD standards).

-CPD standards and audit
+4.1.3 CPD standards and audit

-- 13. The Council sets standards for CPD that are outcomes based.
-Registrants are required to undertake CPD, record their CPD, ensure that their CPD contributes to the quality of their practice and service delivery, and ensure that it will benefit service users. - 14.
+The Council sets standards for CPD that are outcomes based.
+Registrants are required to undertake CPD, record their CPD, ensure that their CPD contributes to the quality of their practice and service delivery, and ensure that it will benefit service users.

 CPD audits check registrant compliance with the CPD standards.
 Random audits to check compliance with the CPD standards began in May 2008 and are linked with renewal.
-The sample size for the first two professions, chiropodists and podiatrists and operating department practitioners, is 5%. - 15.
+The sample size for the first two professions, chiropodists and podiatrists and operating department practitioners, is 5 per cent.

 The CPD standards and audit are seen as both quality control and quality improvement mechanisms.
 The audit is a quality control mechanism in that registrants are sampled to check compliance with the standards.
-The standards are based on outcomes with a focus on benefits to service users and therefore are a mechanism for quality improvement. - 16.
-The outcome of a failure to meet the standards is administrative removal from the Register. - 17.
+The standards are based on outcomes with a focus on benefits to service users and therefore are a mechanism for quality improvement.

+The outcome of a failure to meet the standards is administrative removal from the Register.

 Future analysis of the outcomes of the CPD audits will help in the development of risk indicators for the regulated professions.

-$uk.org/assets/documents/10002168 education\and\training\committee\20080326\enclosure~09.pdf$

-&lt;sup>3 HPC Education and Training Committee, 26 March 2008 www.hpc-

-Returners to practice
+4.1.4 Returners to practice

-- 18. Health professionals seeking readmission to the Register who have been out of practice must undertake an updating period of 30 days for between two and five years out of practice and 60 days for five or more years out of practice. - 19.
-The updating period can consist of private study, formal study and supervised practice and has to be countersigned by a registrant from the same part of the Register who has been in registered practice for three years or more. - 20.
+Health professionals seeking readmission to the Register who have been out of practice must undertake an updating period of 30 days for between two and five years out of practice and 60 days for five or more years out of practice.

+The updating period can consist of private study, formal study and supervised practice and has to be countersigned by a registrant from the same part of the Register who has been in registered practice for three years or more.

 The returners to practice requirements are primarily a quality control mechanism aimed at mitigating the potential risks involved in returning to practise after a break, demonstrating that the returner is up to date and supporting fitness to practise.
 The returners to practice requirements are threshold requirements which may be exceeded by the requirements of others, such as employers.